PE & Health Faculty

 Key Stage 3

 All year 7 and 8 students receive 150 minutes of PE a week and in Year 9.
 125 minutes a week.
 During KS3 students will receive lessons in a variety of activity areas and lessons are for the majority delivered in single sex groups.
-We provide our students with a varied curriculum, a regular part of the KS3 programme is the intra-school competitons offered through house teams including: Rugby, Netball, Swimming, Football, Hockey, Cricket and Rounders.
+We provide our students with a varied curriculum, a regular part of the KS3 programme is the intra-school competitions offered through house teams including: Rugby (Girls and Boys), Netball, Swimming, Football, Hockey, Cricket and Rounders.
 Our students are enthusiastic about trying new activities, our curriculum provides the opportunities they wouldn’t necessarily have experienced at primary school, these include; Badminton, Trampolining, Softball, Squash, Table Tennis and Basketball.

 In 2014/15 the school achieved the prestigious School Games Gold Mark which is a government led award for the schools commitment to developing competition across the school and our community.

 Key Stage 4